Meepology/meepology.github.io/index.md

 * [Analysis of Chutes and Ladders](http://www.datagenetics.com/blog/november12011/)
 * And all the chess books I had read during my chess days

-I hope you'll have as much fun reading these elaborate analyses as I will have writing them.
+I hope you'll have as much fun reading these elaborate analyses as I have writing them.
 Hopefully, this will actually help us becoming smarter tabletop gamers.

-&mdash; Lem, Chief Meepologist
+&mdash; Lem, Chief Meepleogist